CVE-2025-55330: CWE-841: Improper Enforcement of Behavioral Workflow in Microsoft Windows 11 Version 25H2

 Technical Summary

-CVE-2025-55330 is a vulnerability identified in Microsoft Windows 11 Version 25H2 (build 10.0.26200.0) affecting the BitLocker encryption feature.
-The root cause is an improper enforcement of behavioral workflow (CWE-841), which means that the system fails to correctly enforce the expected sequence of operations or security checks during BitLocker’s operation.
-This flaw allows an attacker with physical access to the device to bypass BitLocker’s security mechanisms, potentially gaining unauthorized access to encrypted data.
-The vulnerability does not require any authentication or user interaction, making it more accessible to an attacker who can physically manipulate the device.
-The CVSS v3.1 score is 6.1 (medium severity), with the vector indicating physical attack vector (AV:P), low attack complexity (AC:L), no privileges required (PR:N), and no user interaction (UI:N).
-The impact affects confidentiality and integrity but not availability.
-No known exploits have been reported in the wild, and no patches have been released at the time of publication.
-The vulnerability’s exploitation could involve bypassing BitLocker’s encryption protections by exploiting the flawed behavioral workflow enforcement, potentially exposing sensitive data stored on the device.
-This is particularly concerning for organizations relying on BitLocker to secure data on portable or physically accessible devices.
+CVE-2025-55330 is a vulnerability identified in Microsoft Windows 11 Version 25H2 (build 10.0.26200.0) that affects the BitLocker full disk encryption feature.
+The root cause is an improper enforcement of behavioral workflow (CWE-841), which means the system fails to correctly enforce the expected sequence of operations or checks within BitLocker’s security mechanisms.
+This flaw allows an attacker with physical access to the device to bypass BitLocker protections, potentially gaining unauthorized access to encrypted data without needing any authentication or user interaction.
+The vulnerability does not impact system availability but severely compromises confidentiality and integrity of the encrypted data.
+The CVSS 3.1 vector indicates that the attack requires physical access (AV:P), has low attack complexity (AC:L), requires no privileges (PR:N), and no user interaction (UI:N).
+The scope is unchanged (S:U), but the impact on confidentiality and integrity is high (C:H/I:H), with no impact on availability (A:N).
+No known exploits have been reported in the wild, and no patches have been released as of the publication date (October 14, 2025).
+The vulnerability was reserved in August 2025 and published shortly after.
+This flaw is particularly concerning for organizations relying on BitLocker to protect sensitive data on portable devices, as physical attackers could bypass encryption safeguards.
+The lack of patches means organizations must rely on compensating controls until a fix is available.

 Potential Impact